 It's Friday, so that means FCS games are right around the corner.

 As they'll do every week, Brian McLaughlin and Sam Herder predict some scores.
-The two are turning this into a competition with the winner earning a to-be-determined prize in Frisco.

 [divider]MORE FCS FOOTBALL:

 This game is critical for Kennesaw State to prove it belongs in the upper echelon discussion of the FCS this year.
 Originally, a few years ago, recent playoff participants Furman and Duquesne were on the KSU schedule for 2019, and those would have been big litmus tests for the Owls this year.
 Those games ended up not happening for various reasons and were replaced by lower-division opponents.
 Now Kent State is the signature non-conference game.
 Kent State is one of the lowest-ranked FBS teams and could provide the win KSU needs.
 This is a biggie for the Owls.

 As Brian said, this game is monstrous for the Owls.
 If Kennesaw loses this game and then has an unexpected loss in the Big South and doesn't win the auto-bid, I truly don't know if a 10-2 record is a good-enough playoff resume.
 And before Kennesaw fans fill my mentions, just look at the 9-2 McNeese State team in 2017 that didn't make the playoffs because of zero quality wins.
 I thought the Owls were going to beat last year's FBS opponent Georgia State with a senior-laden team.
 That didn't happen.
 With some inexperience on offense, I'm leaning toward Kent State by a small margin.